pirate/django-concurrency-talk/README.md

 ## Slides

-You can view the slides here:
+You can view the slides in several formats, though some may be more up-to-date than others:

  - [PDF](./slides.pdf)
  - [Images](./slides.jpg/slides.001.jpeg)